zack-schrag/zack-schrag.github.io/_posts/2020-02-27-with_great_abstraction_comes_great_responsibility.markdown

 The abstraction my wife interacts with is the sink.
 She inputs dishes into the sink, and the outputs are clean dishes in the cabinet.
 The implementation details of doing the dishes are abstracted away from her.
 She doesn't concern herself with the type of scrubber I use, the type of dish soap, the temperature of the water, etc.

 ## Unintended Consequences of Abstractions
-**When creating abstractions, you (the developer) bring responsibility onto yourself to maintain the abstraction, whether you want it or not.** I've seen many cases (including things I've built myself) where an abstraction is built so that another developer (perhaps a new hire or a junior developer) doesn't have to think about the details of what's happening underneath.
+**When creating abstractions, you (the developer) bring responsibility onto yourself to maintain the abstraction, whether you want it or not.** I've seen many cases (including things I've built myself) where an abstraction is built so that another developer doesn't have to think about the details of what's happening underneath.
 The intent of this is pure - save everybody's time by abstracting some tedious or tricky part of the code away into a tidy little wrapper.

 The problem with this is more often than not, the developer does not want the responsibility of maintaining that abstraction, they just want to hack it together and hand it off.
 My guess is that many of you can relate.
 Have you ever created a little script and passed it around to other members of your team?
 Did anyone ever ask you questions about it on how to get it working for their use case?
 Or maybe they even asked you to add some feature to it to do something different?
 And in your head you think to yourself "Why did I ever create this stupid script?!?
 This was supposed to be a quick fix for one person, but now I have people asking me to add new features to it??"

 The script is a very minor example, but let's take it a step further.
 As engineers, we *love* to create custom frameworks, don't we?
 We have testing frameworks, DevOps frameworks, framework for our frameworks, the list goes on and on.
 Sometimes, these frameworks can be excellent and meet a need.
 However, in other times, if we aren't thoughtful about our approach, we can end up frustrated like in the script example.
-Frameworks are one big abstraction, and if you aren't ready to take on the responsibility of maintaining it, answering questions, tweaking things endlessly, then do not build it!
+Frameworks are one big abstraction, and if you aren't ready to take on the responsibility of maintaining it, answering questions, doing bug fixes, then be *very* cautious building it!
 With great abstraction comes great responsibility.

 ## Handling Leaky Abstractions
 Something worth noting is the "Law of Leaky Abstractions", coined by Joel Spolsky.
 You can read about it [here](https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/).
 The TLDR is that all abstractions are inherently "leaky".
 I.e. they are not perfect and therefore require the consumer of the abstraction to be concerned about details that were intended to be abstracted away.
 For example, let's say I really drop the ball doing the dishes, and I put away all of our pots and pans without actually washing them.
 They have spaghetti sauce cooked into them, some of them have grease caked onto them.
 It's a real mess.
 To make matters worse, I just left for a business trip for two weeks.
 Let's imagine what that phone call might go like.